enonic/old-xp-doc/doc/reference/view-functions/serviceUrl.rst

 _service
   Name of the service.

-_module
+_application
-  Other module to reference to.
-Default is current module.
+  Other application to reference to.
+Default is current application.

 *everything else*
   Custom parameters to append to the url.